maryamrabiee/INSTRAL/README.md

 INSTALLATION:
 -----------
-There is no installation required to run ASTRAL.
+There is no installation required to run INSTRAL.
 You simply need to download the [zip file](https://github.com/maryamrabiee/INSTRAL/archive/master.zip) and extract the contents to a folder of your choice.
 Alternatively, you can clone the [github repository](https://github.com/maryamrabiee/INSTRAL).
 You can run `make.sh` to build the project or simply use the jar file that is included with the repository.